 As much as we all want COVID to vanish, it won't.
 And a new variant has numbers climbing again.

-This newest COVID-19 variant is a grandchild of sorts of the Omicron variant - which was so prevalent this time last year.
+This newest COVID-19 variant is a grandchild of sorts of the Omicron variant - which was so prevalent during winter 2021.
 The variant, XBB1.5, is now one of three primary variants circulating across the country.